 It’s really not a country record.
 As session man Charlie McCoy said, “I wouldn’t call that a country record.
 But it wasn’t pop or R&B or anything like that.
 It had a folk feel to it.”
 That sounds about right.

 Now a country star in his own right, Charlie Daniel’s had some interesting thoughts on the sessions.
 He said Dylan was “just like everyone else and had a great sense of humor.”
 He remembers that they had scheduled fifteen sessions but didn’t use them all.

 It was a particularly odd time for the man who was once called the voice of the counter-culture (against his wishes) to release a country-influenced record.
 The Vietnam War protests were filling the streets, civil leaders Martin Luther King Jr. and Robert Kennedy had been shot.
 The Democratic Convention had devolved into violence and anarchy.
-A weird time to release music aligned with the Richard Nixon-loving right-wingers.
-His fans didn’t mind apparently as Nashville Skyline became his best selling record.
+IT was a weird time to release music favored by many Richard Nixon-loving right-wingers.
+His fans didn’t mind apparently as Nashville Skyline became his best-selling record.

-The album played an instrumental part in the adaption of country stylings by many major figures in the world of rock music, most notably The Byrds, pushed in that direction by Gram Parsons.
-Neil Young, Leonard Cohen, John Hartford, and many other artists would also soon head to Nashville to record.
+The album played an instrumental part in the adaption of country stylings by many major figures in the world of rock music.
+Most notably, The Byrds, Neil Young, Leonard Cohen, and John Hartford.

 Country great Johnny Cash sings a duet with Dylan on Girl From the North Country.
 Dylan and Cash had first met at the 1964 Newport Folk Festival.
 Cash was a big fan.
 He recorded Don’t Think Twice, It Ain’t Me, Babe and Mama, You’ve Been on My Mind for his 1965 album, Orange Blossom Special.